sriramab/gamamanual/References/GAMLReferences/Statements.md

 #### Facets

   * **`var`** (an identifier), (omissible) : the variable to be diffused
-  * **`on`** (container): the list of agents (in general cells of a grid), on which the diffusion will occur
+  * **`on`** (any type in [container, species]): the list of agents (in general cells of a grid), on which the diffusion will occur
+  * `avoid_mask` (boolean): if true, the value will not be diffused in the masked cells, but will be restitute to the neighboring cells, multiplied by the proportion value (no signal lost).
+If false, the value will be diffused in the masked cells, but masked cells won't diffuse the value afterward (lost of signal). (default value : false)
   * `cycle_length` (int): the number of diffusion operation applied in one simulation step
   * `mask` (matrix): a matrix masking the diffusion (matrix created from a image for example).
 The cells corresponding to the values smaller than "-1" in the mask matrix will not diffuse, and the other will diffuse.
   * `mat_diffu` (matrix): the diffusion matrix (can have any size)
-  * `matrix` (matrix): the diffusion matrix (can have any size)
+  * `matrix` (matrix): the diffusion matrix ("kernel" or "filter" in image processing).
+Can have any size, as long as dimensions are odd values.
   * `method` (an identifier), takes values in: {convolution, dot_product}: the diffusion method
   * `min_value` (float): if a value is smaller than this value, it will not be diffused.
 By default, this value is equal to 0.0.
 This value cannot be smaller than 0.
-  * `propagation` (a label), takes values in: {diffusion, gradient}: represents both the way the signal is propagated and the way to treat multiple propagations of the same signal occuring at once from different places.
-If propagation equals 'diffusion', the intensity of a signal is shared between its neighbours with respect to 'proportion', 'variation' and the number of neighbours of the environment places (4, 6 or 8).
-I.e., for a given signal S propagated from place P, the value transmitted to its N neighbours is : S' = (S / N / proportion) - variation.
+  * `propagation` (a label), takes values in: {diffusion, gradient}: represents both the way the signal is propagated and the way to treat multiple propagation of the same signal occurring at once from different places.
+If propagation equals 'diffusion', the intensity of a signal is shared between its neighbors with respect to 'proportion', 'variation' and the number of neighbours of the environment places (4, 6 or 8).
+I.e., for a given signal S propagated from place P, the value transmitted to its N neighbors is : S' = (S / N / proportion) - variation.
 The intensity of S is then diminished by S `*` proportion on P. In a diffusion, the different signals of the same name see their intensities added to each other on each place.
-If propagation equals 'gradient', the original intensity is not modified, and each neighbours receives the intensity : S / proportion - variation.
-If multiple propagations occur at once, only the maximum intensity is kept on each place.
+If propagation equals 'gradient', the original intensity is not modified, and each neighbors receives the intensity : S / proportion - variation.
+If multiple propagation occur at once, only the maximum intensity is kept on each place.
 If 'propagation' is not defined, it is assumed that it is equal to 'diffusion'.
   * `proportion` (float): a diffusion rate
   * `radius` (int): a diffusion radius (in number of cells from the center)
   * `variation` (float): an absolute value to decrease at each neighbors